chef/automate/components/automate-chef-io/content/docs/install.md

 1. Install the [`repository-s3` plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-s3.html) on all nodes in your Elasticsearch cluster.
 1. If you wish to use IAM authentication to provide your Elasticsearch nodes access to the S3 bucket, you must apply the appropriate IAM policy to each host system in the cluster.
 1. Configure each Elasticsearch node with a S3 client configuration containing the proper S3 endpoint, credentials, and other settings as [described in the Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-s3-client.html).
-1. Enable S3 backups by adding the following settings to your config.toml:
+1. Enable S3 backups by adding the following settings to your `config.toml`:

     ```toml
     [global.v1.external.elasticsearch.backup]